Judi Patton: Early life

-Patton was born in Pike County, Kentucky as one of four daughters born to Roy and Esta Conway.
+Judi Conway was born in Pike County, Kentucky as one of four daughters born to Roy and Esta Conway.

 Roy Conway was a businessman and former state legislator who had been elected as sheriff "on a platform to clean out bootleggers and stop corruption that spoiled the reputation of our beautiful mountain town".
-Conway was assassinated by bootleggers, Tommy and Hubert Vanover, in front of his family home on July 28, 1950, at the age of 44.
+He was assassinated by bootleggers, Tommy and Hubert Vanover, in front of his family home on July 28, 1950, at the age of 44.
 Esta Conway was originally from the Craft and Wright families of Letcher County, Kentucky and attended Morehead State Teacher's College.
-She continued her husband's work for the remainder of his term.
-Esta Conway was the first female sheriff in the town, but was defeated as she ran for a special election to complete her husband's former term.
+She continued her husband's work and was the first female sheriff in the town, but was defeated as she ran for a special election to complete her husband's former term.

 After her father's death, the Conway family opened a small grocery store, where the children were expected to work part-time.
 Mrs. Conway offered credit to women and families in need.
-Even after the grocery store closed down, due to lack of income, Mrs. Conway did not attempt to collect from the families.
-While completing college, Mrs. Conway would welcome women and families into their home in order to offer comfort for those in need.
-In a 2002 interview, Judi Patton expressed how important these actions were in rescuing women from danger and creating meaningful connections among women in the town: "Many times she would bring women and children home.
+While completing college, Mrs. Conway would welcome women and families into their home.

+In a 2002 interview, Patton expressed how important these actions were in rescuing women from danger and creating meaningful connections among women in the town: "Many times she would bring women and children home.
 Mama had this great networking system in Pikeville -- the women she got a job, the kids she put in school. ...
 Almost until Mama passed away, she was getting letters from women saying they would have been lost if she wasn't there to get them out.
 So, I thought, if I could do anything to make her proud of me, I would carry on her work."
-Esta Conway died on April 29, 1991, at the age of 78; she was a proponent in shaping her daughter Judi's activism.
+Esta Conway died on April 29, 1991, at the age of 78; she was central in shaping her daughter's activism.

-In her early years, Patton was constantly at home with her mother caring for and nurturing the women her mother brought home to their eastern Kentucky home during the Appalachian War on Poverty.
+During the Appalachian war on poverty, Patton was constantly at home with her mother caring for and nurturing the women her mother brought home to their eastern Kentucky home.